TrellixVulnTeam/entropy-emacs-lsp-archive_AQFL/README.md

 **Make:**

 A simple make file stored in the root of this project, run it with option `help` and `all` for quickly build for your machine architecture, `aarch64`, `x86_64` are only supported ones, further more, only operation system included in `Windows` and `gnu/linux` were supported as so.

+> **Notice for make on windows platform:**
+>
+> If you using Cygwin like posix emulator to make this project, please confirm that all the kits used by this project's required are all built by its toolchain, include `python`, `emacs`, `make`, so that we can guarantee the 'make' environment keep consistency.
+>
+> Or you should using purely windows individual gnumake to build as well.
+You can get windows version of 'gnumake' by any populate windows packages manager like [chocolate](https://chocolatey.org/), and ensure that the 'make' version equal or larger than 4.3.

 **load:**